 Core organic chemistry

 Physical chemistry and transition elements

 This programme is part of a Sixth Form offer, learners typically choose three or four A Level subjects to study over a two-year period.
 Which A Levels you study can affect your choices at university and your future career.
 Take a look here at our other A Level programmes.

 You will sit exams in your second year.
 You will also receive a pass or fail grade for skills developed in practical work.

-You could apply for a science or engineering-based course at university.
-Chemistry is also an essential requirement for subjects such as medicine, veterinary science and dentistry. you could also progress to University Centre Weston degrees such as Public and Environmental Health, Biological Laboratory Sciences or Engineering.
+You could apply for a science or engineering-based programme at university.
+Chemistry is also an essential requirement for subjects such as medicine, veterinary science, and dentistry.

 Five GCSEs at grade 9-4, including English, and grade 6 or above in core and additional science and maths.